Amplitude-Based Circuits#

 logger (Logger)

-- class qlbm.components.collisionless.primitives.EdgeComparator(lattice, edge, logger=<Logger qlbm (WARNING)>)[source]#
+- class qlbm.components.ms.primitives.EdgeComparator(lattice, edge, logger=<Logger qlbm (WARNING)>)[source]#

 A primitive used in the 3D collisionless